sovrin-foundation/connector-app/README.md

 What went wrong:
 Execution failed for task ':app:validateSigningRelease'.
 > Keystore file /Users/norm/keystores/my_keystore.jks not found for signing config 'release'.
-- ask your team members for .bitrise.secrets.yml file and place it in directory with bitirse.yml file
+- ask your team members for .bitrise.secrets.yml file and place it in directory with bitrise.yml file
-- run ` brew install bitirse && bitrise setup `
+- run ` brew install bitrise && bitrise setup `
 - Make sure that the android/app/build.gradle has it's versionCode attribute set to the PREVIOUS build number (be aware that a failed "bitrise run android" will STILL increment the number and so you will need to decrement it back to the PREVIOUS build number after a failure)
 - run ` bitrise run android `
 - If you get this error then rm -rf node_modules and re-run ` bitrise run android `